Carbohydrate metabolism: Galactose metabolism

 Lactose, or milk sugar, consists of one molecule of glucose and one molecule of galactose.
 After separation from glucose, galactose travels to the liver for conversion to glucose.
 Galactokinase uses one molecule of ATP to phosphorylate galactose.
 The phosphorylated galactose is then converted to glucose-1-phosphate, and then eventually glucose-6-phosphate, which can be broken down in glycolysis.

 Energy production

 Many steps of carbohydrate metabolism allow the cells to access energy and store it more transiently in ATP.
 The cofactors NAD+ and FAD are sometimes reduced during this process to form NADH and FADH2, which drive the creation of ATP in other processes.
 A molecule of NADH can produce 1.5–2.5 molecules of ATP, whereas a molecule of FADH2 yields 1.5 molecules of ATP.

-Typically, the complete breakdown of one molecule of glucose by aerobic respiration (i.e. involving both glycolysis and the citric-acid cycle) is usually about 30–32 molecules of ATP.
+Typically, the complete breakdown of one molecule of glucose by aerobic respiration (i.e. involving glycolysis, the citric-acid cycle and oxidative phosphorylation, the last providing the most energy) is usually about 30–32 molecules of ATP.
 Oxidation of one gram of carbohydrate yields approximately 4 kcal of energy.